marmelab/react-admin/docs/Tutorial.md

 The sidebar now gives access to the second resource, Users.
 The users list shows the email as a `<a href="mailto:">` tag.

 In react-admin, fields are simple React components.
-At runtime, they receive the `record` fetched from the API on (e.g. `{ "id": 2, "name": "Ervin Howell", "username": "Antonette", "email": "Shanna@melissa.tv", ... }`), and the `source` field they should display (e.g. 'email').
+At runtime, they receive the `record` fetched from the API (e.g. `{ "id": 2, "name": "Ervin Howell", "username": "Antonette", "email": "Shanna@melissa.tv", ... }`), and the `source` field they should display (e.g. 'email').

 That means that writing a custom Field component is really simple.
 For instance, to create an `UrlField`: